sychang42/EquivQCNN/docs/source/index.rst

 About the codes
 ---------------

-This repository contains code for training an Equivariant Quantum Convolutional Neural Network (QCNN) under $p4m$ group symmetries for image classification tasks.
+This repository contains code for training an Equivariant Quantum Convolutional Neural Network (QCNN) under :math:`p4m`` group symmetries for image classification tasks.
 The code is written in `Jax <https://github.com/google/jax>`_ and utilizes `Pennylane <https://github.com/PennyLaneAI/pennylane>`_ for the quantum operations.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Equivariant Quantum Convolutional Neural Networks:

    datasets
    models